cisco/mindmeld/source/userguide/parser.rst

 Learn how to create an advanced parser configuration (optional)
 ---------------------------------------------------------------

-Workbench offers an advanced parser configuration format to provide fine-grained control over parser behavior.
+MindMeld offers an advanced parser configuration format to provide fine-grained control over parser behavior.
 While both the simple and the advanced configurations define head-dependent relationships, in the advanced configuration you can specify that *only a dependent entity that satisfies certain constraints* can be attached to a compatible head entity.
 If chosen well, these constraints can help eliminate potentially incorrect parse hypotheses, resulting in significantly improved parsing accuracy.

 Advanced configuration structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^